microsoft/PowerToys/src/modules/keyboardmanager/README.md

   - This is the beta release; we will have these features in our V1

 - **Question**: *Will this work on video games?*
   - It depends on how the game accesses your keys.
-Many games use low-level* keyboard hooks and as a result any remappings would not work.
+Certain keyboard APIs do not work with Keyboard Manager.

 - **Question**: *Does  this work if I change my input language?
 How?*
   - Yes it will.
 Right now if you remap <kbd>A</kbd> to <kbd>B</kbd> on English (US) keyboard and then the switch language to French, then typing <kbd>A</kbd> on the French keyboard (i.e. <kbd>Q</kbd> on the English US physical keyboard) would result in <kbd>B</kbd>, this is consistent with how Windows handles multilingual input.